adobeio/adobeio-documentation/events/using/analytics-triggers-event-setup.md

 1. Sign into the console by clicking the **Sign in** button on the administrator rights email you received from Adobe and then providing your credentials.

-2. On the main screen of the Admin Console, click **Products**.
+2. On the main screen of the Admin Console, select **Products**.

-3. On the Products page of the console, verify that your requested products have been added to the site and then click the Adobe Analytics icon.
+3. On the Products page of the console, verify that your requested products have been added to the site and then select the **Adobe Analytics** icon.

       ![admin products page](../../img/events_atrig_03.png)

-4. Click the **Configuration Details** tab and do the following:
+4. Select the **Configuration Details** tab and do the following:

     1. Verify the **Name** of your configuration.